keb/keb.github.io/content/songs.md

 Below is a list of songs that have had some profound effect on me.
 Will add more as I remember to.

+* An Excerpt From 6,000,000,000,000 Miles Before The First, or, The Revisitation of The Blue Ghost - maudlin of the well
 * Julie & Candy - Boards of Canada
 * Close To Me - The Cure
 * Disintegration - The Cure